 After a while, I moved on into editorial, a whole different kettle of fish, but I continued to write the cover copy for my own books whenever I had time, with the writers’ hearty encouragement: they had plenty of others to do, thank you very much.
 It uses a certain muscle that can possibly atrophy, I guess, but in another sense it’s like riding a bike: you never forget how.
 And if you can occasionally “blast the kill-crazy goons into the waiting arms of Allah,” why would you want to?

 *I can no longer look at the trusty old Warner Communications Inc. (WCI, or, to certain employees,”Wicky”) logo without remembering how the Warner Records wags used to describe it: “two reds and a bennie,” or “2.5 turds in a punch bowl.”
-(See EXPLODING by Stan Cornyn) The books have now blended into Hachette; the misguided corporate-assimilation logo is now gone forever, leaving the famous, and oddly personal, Warner Bros. shield.
+(See EXPLODING by Stan Cornyn) The book unit has now blended into Hachette; the misguided corporate-assimilation logo is thus gone forever, leaving for the movies the famous, and oddly personal, Warner Bros. shield.
 We bookies were the last Wickies to use the antiseptic logo.